tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The type field is identical to TLSPlaintext.type.

 record_version
-: The record_version field is identical to TLSPlaintext.record_version.
+: The record_version field is identical to TLSPlaintext.record_version and is always { 3, 1 }.

 length
 : The length (in bytes) of the following TLSCiphertext.fragment.